In defiant act, Brazil party registers Lula for president

 More than 10,000 of da Silva’s supporters flooded the area around the Supreme Electoral Court in Brazil’s capital, while party leaders went inside to file the candidacy on the final day for registering.
 Soon after, Workers’ Party Chairwoman Gleisi Hoffmann emerged, proudly showing reporters the proof of registration.

-Former Sao Paulo Mayor Fernando Haddad was registered as the leftist party’s vice presidential candidate.
+Former Sao Paulo Mayor Fernando Haddad was registered as the left-leaning party’s vice presidential candidate.

 “I will only not be a candidate if I die, give up or am ripped from the race by electoral authorities,” da Silva said in a message read to the crowd by Haddad.
 “I don’t expect to die.
 I will not give up.
 And I will fight for my rights in the electoral justice system until the end.”